liveaxle/continuum/README.md

 ## Contributing.

-If you have some changes you would like to introduce, please submit a PR with notes detailing the contents and intentions and context of the change.
+If you have some changes you would like to introduce, please submit a PR with notes detailing the contents, intentions and context of the change.